International

 Correlations with the International Property Rights Index reveal crucial relationships between property rights and thriving societies.

-The IPRI shows an outstanding correlation of 0.89 with the Network Readiness Index, 0.81 with the Global Innovation Index, and 0.8 with The World Energy Trilemma Index, insisting on the appropriateness and relevance of property rights systems for emerging societies.
+The IPRI shows outstanding correlations with the Global Innovation Index (0.88) and Government AI Readiness Index (0.85) insisting on the appropriateness and relevance of a robust property rights system for emerging societies.

-The IPRI shows an outstanding correlation of 0.89 with the Network Readiness Index, 0.81 with the Global Innovation Index, and 0.8 with The World Energy Trilemma Index, insisting on the appropriateness and relevance of property rights systems for emerging societies.
+The IPRI shows outstanding correlations with the Global Innovation Index (0.88) and Government AI Readiness Index (0.85) insisting on the appropriateness and relevance of a robust property rights system for emerging societies.